dfandrich/spec-tree/README.md

     commit-from-anon-repo -m 'The commit message' /path/to/TOP/apackage/apackage.spec /path/to/TOP/greatcode/greatcode.spec

-This script operates by temporarily changing the repo URL for the given file from an anonymous svn one to a SSH one, checking in the file, then changing the URL back.
-If something goes wrong during the check-in, this might leave the repo with the SSH URL which you should manually fix for speed and consistency.
 The arguments are designed to come straight from a `grep -l …` command, and everything in the containing repo will be submitted, not just the given file alone.
 If the repo already had an SSH URL, it will be switched to an anonymous